triton-inference-server/python_backend/inferentia/README.md

 The script will generate a model directory with the user-provided name.
 Move that model directory to Triton's model repository.
-Ensure the compiled model path provided to the script points to a valid torchscript file or tensorflow saved model.
+Ensure the compiled model path provided to the script points to a valid torchscript file or tensorflow savedmodel.

 Now, the server can be launched with the model as below: